Developers-Collective/NSMBWerPlus/README.md

 - Right click New Super Mario Bros.
 Wii and make sure the NSMBWer+ option is set to Enabled, and all other hacks are disabled.
 Press Launch and NSMBWer+ will load.

-#### Troubleshooting

-##### My Wii/Dolphin Emulator is freezing/crashing on startup!

-- Open the Riivolution xml file and remove line 18 (savefile redirect).
-  This savefile redirect is known to crash certain Wiis and on rare occasions Dolphin Emulator.
-This redirect is present to prevent corruption of retail game save files due to changes made to the save format.
-You may follow [this guide][save] to rename the save file to prevent corruption of retail saves.

 ### Compiling Code (only if editing code)

 #### Setup